samuko-things/pynput_teleop_twist_keyboard/README.md

                 |
               [down]

-press key s to stop robot
+press s to stop robot

-For Holonomic mode (strafing), hold down the shift key.
+For Holonomic mode (strafing), PRESS ALT key
+(press again to return to non holonomic mode).

 -------------------------------------------------
 q/z : increase/decrease only linear speed by 10%
 w/x : increase/decrease only angular speed by 10%

-ALT to reset speed
+press r to reset speed to the default or input speeds

 CTRL-C to quit
 ```